 TEN // Check with Vendors + Set Up Any Equipment Early

 If you have a wedding coordinator, you can ignore this step!
 Hooray!
 However, if you’ve chosen to take on the task of coordinating yourself, you’ll want to follow up with all of your vendors the morning of your rehearsal dinner to ensure that everything runs smoothly.
 If you have any equipment to set up, such as a projector for a slideshow or microphones and speakers, this is a great time to get that taken care of so you can avoid that hassle at the beginning of the dinner!

 Toward the end of your rehearsal dinner, you may want to take advantage of everyone being seated in one place at one time, and give a few quick reminders of the time and location of your ceremony and reception.
 You may also include any details regarding transportation for guests, as well as arrival times for the wedding party.

 Venue 7 @ Cafe 7 | Modern Love Photography

 Last, but certainly not least, enjoy!
 Your rehearsal dinner is the calm before the storm, and a great opportunity to spend quality time with your closest friends and family before you take the plunge into wedding day chaos.
 Make sure you actually eat the food you’ve worked so hard to arrange for, and truly live in the moment!

-Other Local Vendors: Picturesque Photos by Amanda, Museum Cafe, Vast, The Chalkboard, Cafe 7 / Venue 7, Cafe 501, Broadway 10, Modern Love Photography, Foolish Things Coffee, Pepperoni Grill, Packard's New American Kitchen
+Other Local Vendors: Picturesque Photos by Amanda, Museum Cafe, Vast, The Chalkboard, Cafe 7 / Venue 7, Cafe 501, Broadway 10, Modern Love Photography, Foolish Things Coffee, Boulevard Steakhouse, Packard's New American Kitchen